 - prepares for & responds to natural disasters like floods & blizzards and public health emergencies such as disease outbreaks

-The Erie Regional Medical Reserve Corps serves Crawford, Erie, Forest, Venango and Warren counties.
+The Northwest Pennsylvania Medical Reserve Corps serves Crawford, Erie, Forest, Venango and Warren counties.
 It accepts volunteers from these counties as well.

 - Visit the State Emergency Registry of Volunteers in Pennsylvania website Serv.pa.gov.